Before you start looking

 - the location – do you want to be close to shops, public transport, schools or parks?

-- the number of bedrooms – is there enough room for all your household members?
+- the size – is there enough room for all your household members and belongings?

 - if you want a parking space or if you'll need street parking